kernie66/homebridge-random-delay-switch/README.md

 ## Why do we need this plugin?

-The main puprose is to use it with the random feature.
-This way you can simulate your presence at home by switch lights on and off at a random time around a configured starting time, e.g. set an automation to start at 7:00 PM, a delay of 1800 seconds and set random to true.
+The main purpose is to use it with the random feature.
+This way you can simulate your presence at home by switching lights on and off at a random time around a configured starting time, e.g. set an automation to start at 7:00 PM, a delay of 1800 seconds and set random to true.
 Now the motion switch will be triggered between 7:00 PM and 7:30 PM at a random time.